Touchpoint: Employee-customer interaction

-The interaction between employees and customers can be said to be another important touchpoint.
+The interaction between employees and customers can be considered another important touchpoint.
 This is because, during such an interaction, there is a need for employees to create a sense of trust between themselves and the customers.
 Regardless of whether or not a customer has made a decision to purchase, and depending on the level of the employees’ customer service, the interaction between themselves and the employees of a brand can create a more gratifying (or terrible) experience for the customer.
 Employees of all brands can adopt Robert B. Cialdini's principles of persuasion in order to create a bond between themselves and the customers that may result in the customer's decision to purchase.
 Cialdini states that there are 6 principles of persuasion when it comes to the consumer's decision making process: Reciprocation, commitment and consistency, social proof, liking, authority and scarcity.
 The use of such principles is at the discretion of the employee when dealing with a customers during the buying process.
 The interaction between employees and customers as a touchpoint is vital in the sense that employees have the opportunity to get to know their customers and be able to grasp what is important to them as a consumer of their brand.
 Once such a distinction can be made, the customer will have a sense of belonging to the brand or rather, trust of the brand and as a result, a purchase decision will be made.

 Employee customer touchpoints offer employees the opportunity to listen and better understand their customer's needs and wants.
 Westernberg, E. (2010) suggest that through the pathways of interaction through social media, web searches and mobile apps, consumers are leaving fingerprints on many touchpoints, such as when they seek information or visit a specific destination.
 This presents the following opportunities for the employee; firstly they will know what the consumer is going to look for and be the first to offer it to him or her.
 Secondly is the opportunity to increase the importance of the brand by making life better and easier for the consumer.
 By enabling the customer to interact with the business experience through social networking, they allow their customer to share their ideas, questions and suggestions.
 Employees ability to create positive customer interactions, hinges on being able to respond quickly and appropriately to the customers experience.